Mostly contracting random maps: Local contraction

 \end{enumerate} \end{maincor}

-When $f$ is uniquely ergodic item (a) reads as the so-called \emph{strong law of large numbers}: for every $x\in X$, taking $\nu=\delta_x$ in~\eqref{eq:union_vacia},
+When $f$ is uniquely ergodic, item (a) becomes the so-called \emph{strong law of large numbers}: for every $x\in X$, taking $\nu=\delta_x$ in~\eqref{eq:union_vacia},

 where $\mu_1$ is the unique $f$-stationary measure ($r=1$).
 Breiman established the strong law of large numbers in~\cite{Bre:60} for any uniquely ergodic continuous random map.
-Item~(a) extends Breiman's theorem for non-necessarily uniquely ergodic continuous random maps under the assumption of local contraction.
-In particular, for mostly contracting random maps.
+Item~(a) extends Breiman's theorem to not necessarily uniquely ergodic continuous random maps under the assumption of local contraction, in particular, to mostly contracting random maps.
 Item~(b) corresponds to Palis' global conjecture on the finiteness of attractors~\cite{palis2000global} (see~\S\ref{ss:palis-conjeture} for more details).
 Although this item was not formally proven in~\cite{Mal:17}, it can be easily deduced, as demonstrated in Theorem~\ref{thm:palis-conjecture}.
 Furthermore, item~(d) was stated in~\cite[Thm.~C]{Mal:17} for random walks of homeomorphisms of the circle.
 However, its proof only uses~\cite[Prop.~4.14]{Mal:17}, which merely requires continuous aperiodic random maps with the local contraction property.
 In fact, item~(d) is an extension of~\cite[Thm.~1]{kaijser1978limit}.
-Indeed,~\cite[Condition~C]{kaijser1978limit} implies that $f$ is mingled and \cite[Condition~G]{kaijser1978limit} is an equivalent definition of mostly contracting (see item (iii) in \S\ref{ss:mostlycontracting}) but with a stronger integrality requirement.
+Indeed,~\cite[Condition~C]{kaijser1978limit} implies that $f$ is mingled and \cite[Condition~G]{kaijser1978limit} is an equivalent definition of mostly contracting (see item~(iii) in~\S\ref{ss:mostlycontracting}) but with a stronger integrability requirement. \\